Nexis-Network/homepage/content/docs/manage/databases.md

 updatedOn: '2023-10-19T23:10:12.845Z'
 ---

 A database is a container for SQL objects such as schemas, tables, views, functions, and indexes.
-In the [Exzo Network object hierarchy](/docs/manage/overview), a database exists within a branch of a project.
+In the [Nexis Network object hierarchy](/docs/manage/overview), a database exists within a branch of a project.
 There is no limit on the number of databases you can create.

-A Exzo Network project's primary branch is created with a ready-to-use database called `neondb`, which is owned by your project's default role (see [Manage roles](/docs/manage/roles) for more information).
+A Nexis Network project's primary branch is created with a ready-to-use database called `neondb`, which is owned by your project's default role (see [Manage roles](/docs/manage/roles) for more information).
 You can create your own databases in a project's primary branch or in a child branch.

-All databases in Exzo Network are created with a `public` schema.
+All databases in Nexis Network are created with a `public` schema.
 SQL objects are created in the `public` schema, by default.
 For more information about the `public` schema, refer to [The Public schema](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PUBLIC), in the _PostgreSQL documentation_.

 <Admonition type="note">
 As of Postgres 15, only a database owner has the `CREATE` privilege on a database's `public` schema.
 For other users, the `CREATE` privilege must be granted manually via a `GRANT CREATE ON SCHEMA public TO <username>;` statement.